Enalean/tuleap-documentation-en/languages/en/installation-guide/docker/docker_compose.rst

 The Volumes
 ```````````

-We're going to mount tuleap as a Filesystem mountpoint instead of a typical Docker volume :
+We're going to mount tuleap as a Filesystem mountpoint (``/srv/tuleap`` bellow, feel free to change) instead of a typical Docker volume :
   - It eases configuration manipulation
   - It allows a better Disk space management
   - It allows easier Migration / Disaster Recovery if needed